Dre Campbell Farm

 Frogs love to snack on the larvae and adult beetles as well.

 If you have a pond or water feature in your garden, frogs may already inhabit the area.
-However, if you don’t have an existing frog population, you can create a frog-friendly habitat to attract them.
+However, you can create a frog-friendly habitat to attract them if you do not have an existing frog population.

 Once the frogs discover your garden oasis, they’ll start patrolling for lavender beetles and other garden pests.

 A single frog can eat thousands of insects in its lifetime [2].
-Therefore, attracting a few frogs to your yard will make a big dent in insect pest populations in an eco-friendly way.
+Therefore, attracting a few frogs to your yard will significantly dent insect pest populations in an eco-friendly way.

 4. Garlic Spray